Lygras/DjangoCheerup/README.md

-A ridiculously overengineered compliment database using Django and Postgres.
+A ridiculously overengineered SQL compliment database using Django and Postgres.